jiangyanjie/GrowingBugs/README.md

 Notably, each bug is composed of a buggy version, a fixed version, a ***concise patch*** (bug-fixing changes only), and one or more triggering test cases.

-We fork growingBugs from https://github.com/liuhuigmail/GrowingBugRepository on Feb 10 2022.
+We forked ***growingBugs*** from https://github.com/liuhuigmail/GrowingBugRepository on Feb 10 2022.
+For further details, we can turn to https://github.com/liuhuigmail/GrowingBugRepository

 # Contents of growingBugs
 To date, growingBugs contains **`487`** bugs from open-source Java projects.